nyoos/S3PIR/README.md

+**An updated version of this artifact can be found at https://github.com/renling/S3PIR.**

 Artifact: Simple and Practical Sublinear Private Information Retrieval

 This artifact provides an implementation of the S3PIR protocol.
 Running the artifact will reproduce S3PIR's performance results given in table 2 and table 3.